Skip to content

 Quadratic Equation Solver

-Solve ax2 + bx + c = 0 with real or complex roots, step-by-step solution, vertex, and parabola graph.
+Solve ax² + bx + c = 0 with real or complex roots, discriminant, vertex form, axis of symmetry, and a step-by-step parabola graph.

 1x² + 0x + 0 = 0